-- 1. The digger contacts Georgia 811 by dialing 811or visiting Georgia811.com and submitting an eRequest form at least two business days prior to digging. - 2.
+- 1. The digger contacts Georgia 811 by submitting a ticket on Georgia811.com or by dialing 811 at least three business days prior to digging. - 2.
 Georgia 811 then transmits the location and description of the project to the affected member utility companies.
 After receiving the information, these utility companies send a professional locate technician to identify and mark the approximate location of lines with colored paint or flags. - 3.
 Once underground lines have been marked, the digger now knows the approximate location of utility lines and can dig safely.